dirkpetersen/nvflare-cancer/README.md

 # Installing NVFlare deploy environment

 First we install NVFlare on a computer from which you will connect to the infrastructure and/or roll it out in the frist place.
 This can be a laptop or management server.

+## Prerequisites

-If you want to roll out to AWS, you should have the AWS CLI installed and AWS credentials setup.
-You must be allowed to launch EC2 instances.
+If you want to roll out parts of the infrastruncture to AWS or Azure, you should have the AWS or Azure CLI installed and AWS or Azure credentials setup.
+You must be allowed to launch AWS EC2 instances or Azure virtual machines including network configuration.

+## Installing the right version of Python

 For consistency reasons we recommend installing the lastest NVFlare supported Python version (NVFlare 2.40 and Python 3.10 as of May 2024).
 For our AWS deployment we will use Ubuntu 22.04 (which comes with Python 3.10) instead of the default Ubuntu 20.04 (which comes with Python 3.8).
-To quickly install Python 3.10 in our work environment (Linux, Mac or Windows with WSL Linux) we propose the Rye Package manager by Armin Ronacher (the maker of Flask).
+To quickly install Python 3.10 in your work environment (Linux, Mac or Windows with WSL Linux) we propose the Rye Package manager by Armin Ronacher (the maker of Flask) as it very fast and can be easily removed.
 Below are the instructions for Linux (incl.
 WSL) and Mac.
 Do not use the Windows instructions [here](https://rye-up.com/) as they are not tested.
 Rye quickly installs Python 3.10 in a reproducible way and makes it the default Python on your system (it will edit file ~/.python-version)

 ```bash